I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsaleendpointenum0.md

     of the handle.</p>

 <p>When finished examining endpoint properties, the callout driver must call
-    <a href="https://msdn.microsoft.com/library/windows/hardware/ff550091">FwpsAleEndpointDestroyEnumHandle0</a> to release the system resources associated with the enumeration
-    handle.</p>

-<p>To enumerate ALE endpoints, the callout driver must first obtain an enumeration handle by calling
-    <a href="https://msdn.microsoft.com/library/windows/hardware/ff550089">FwpsAleEndpointCreateEnumHandle0</a>.
-The handle returned is associated with any parameters specified
-    in the optional
-    <i>enumTemplate</i> parameter of
-    <b>FwpsAleEndpointCreateEnumHandle0</b>.</p>

-<p>After obtaining a handle, the callout driver can call
-    <b>FwpsAleEndpointEnum0</b> to get information about the endpoints that match the enumeration parameters
-    of the handle.</p>

-<p>When finished examining endpoint properties, the callout driver must call
-    <a href="https://msdn.microsoft.com/library/windows/hardware/ff550091">FwpsAleEndpointDestroyEnumHandle0</a> to release the system resources associated with the enumeration
+    <a href="..\fwpsk\nf-fwpsk-fwpsaleendpointdestroyenumhandle0.md">FwpsAleEndpointDestroyEnumHandle0</a> to release the system resources associated with the enumeration
     handle.</p>

 ## -requirements